-Not only is acrylic plastic popular as a table top surface or decorative embellishments to other pieces of furniture, acrylic can be used to make elegant and modern shelving.
-Because acrylic plastic is approximately 10 times stronger than glass, it is less prone to crack and break.
-This property makes acrylic surprising strong.
+Not only is acrylic plastic popular as a tabletop surface or decorative embellishments to other pieces of furniture, but acrylic can also be used to make elegant and modern shelving.
+Because acrylic plastic is approximately ten times stronger than glass, it is less prone to crack and break.
+This property makes acrylic surprisingly strong.

 Acrylic Plastic for Organization

 The possibilities are not limited to the office.
-Acrylic plastic can be assembled into devices and structures that can also organize jewelry, cosmetics, and hobbies and crafting supplies.
+Acrylic plastic can be assembled into devices and structures that can also organize jewelry, cosmetics, as well as hobbies and crafting supplies.

 Retail and Display Uses

 Retail is a very competitive industry.
 Often several different firms compete in the same market for sales.
 The only way for any retail business to stay competitive is service, good products, and excellent presentation.
 Acrylic plastic in the hands of a skilled display creator easily meets the needs of presenting premium goods in a spectacular way.

 The clarity and the ability to bend and reflect light make acrylic the ideal material for product displays.
 The easy fabrication of acrylic sheet b heat forming allows for displays to be made with strategic angles to show all the eye-catching features of the product for sale.